Carbohydrates are mainly sugars and starches that our bodies use as energy.

 Complex carbohydrates can help improve your metabolic health and lower the risks for diseases.

 Dr. Hurd also suggests that we should consume more complex carbs than simple carbs because they provide our body with vitamins, minerals, and fiber.

 Examples of Complex Carbohydrates

-According to Healthline, the following food items are considered to be healthy complex carbohydrates that you should incorporate into your daily diet.
+The following food items are considered to be healthy complex carbohydrates that you should incorporate into your daily diet.

 - Sweet Potatoes